karimmakhloufi/kazoologger/README.md

 );
 ```

-Now you have to import the function where you want to log things and use it instead of console.log, for example this is a react component:
+Now you have to import the function where you want to log things and use it instead of console.log.
+For example this is a React component using the kazooLog function:

 ```
 import { kazooLog } from "./index";